nicola/berryaccelerator/README.md

 You may also want to install `npm`.
 In case you have problems installing node, run `make test`.

-Once installed, set up BOSS' environment:
+Once installed, set up BERRY's environment:

     npm install .